 Please note that if you are considering a green funeral, you are not restricted to green cemeteries alone; as long as you adhere to certain legal regulations, you may conduct a green burial in a standard cemetery as well.
 We are happy to advise you on this matter if you are interested.

 Much like with a standard burial, we are happy to personalize any part of the service for you and your family.

 Where can a green burial happen?

 While this is still a fairly new idea for most, there are already a variety of green cemetery choices across the country.
 You might also consider a memorial nature preserve.
-As green burials become more popular, many interesting ideas have been developed, including converting ashes into beautiful trees and even underwater burials!
+As natural burials become more popular, many interesting ideas have been developed, including converting ashes into beautiful trees and even underwater burials!